idabarucija/BookShop/README.md

- BookShop
+ **BookShop** - **E-commerce book purchase and checkout testing**

-E-commerce book purchase and checkout testing
+ This is my second project during a one-month internship, where we tested the smoke flow of product purchase and checkout.

-Installation:
+**Installation:**
 To set up this project on your local machine, follow these steps:
 1. Clone the repository
 https://github.com/idabarucija/BookShop.git